Table of Contents

 A more recent development are Dyna-Snap magnetic connectors.
 Using magnetic cable ends, you can disconnect parts of your dynamo system in an instant.
 An obvious advantage to this system is for easy front wheel removal.
 As there’s no delicate spade-locating required, the magnetic connectors can automatically find each other when in proximity.

 The power from a dynamo hub will drop too low for charging when your speed is below ~12km/h.
 GPS devices tend not to like this, displaying a rather annoying ‘lost external power’ message whenever you stop or slow down.
-Smartphones also don’t enjoy charging on a varying voltage, so to get the most out of your charging system you should plug a cache battery into the USB charger, and your phone/GPS into the battery.
+Smartphones also don’t enjoy charging on a varying voltage, so to get the most out of your charging system you should plug a buffer battery into the USB charger, and your phone/GPS into the battery.

 At higher speeds, the battery will store power which will be used to keep a constant power supply for your GPS/phone at the low speeds or when stopped.
-A cache battery with power passing directly from input to the device has no loss in efficiency.
-But when the power is stored in the cache battery rather than being used straight away, that’s where you will experience a loss of 15-20%.
+A buffer battery with power passing directly from input to the device has no loss in efficiency.
+But when the power is stored in the buffer battery rather than being used straight away, that’s where you will experience a loss of 15-20%.

-There are a few things to note about getting a cache battery.
+There are a few things to note about getting a buffer battery.
 Some larger batteries (10000mAh+) will have a minimum current input of 1A, while most USB chargers will be delivering 0.5A for the majority of the time.
 This renders those batteries incompatible.
 You will also need to find a battery that can be discharged while it’s getting charged (‘pass-through’ charging).
 Lots of battery manufacturers will not permit ‘pass-through’ charging because it limits the lifespan of a battery.
 The best source for pass-through batteries is often through solar power kit manufacturers.

 Combined Light and Dynamo Units

 There’s a few integrated dynamo lights/chargers which are cost-effective and elegant as they incorporate all of the electronics, including a switch, into the one simple unit.
-Keep in mind that they don’t include a cache battery – you’ll have to add one to achieve a constant charge at low speeds for smartphones and GPS devices.
+Keep in mind that they don’t include a buffer battery – you’ll have to add one to achieve a constant charge at low speeds for smartphones and GPS devices.

 AXA Luxx70 Plus (70 lux) – USB charging, amazing value for money (US $139)